Timesheet tracking has been around for years. Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

 Take a look at some old-fashioned timesheet tracking methods and see why a modern company can’t afford to use them anymore.

 The time card is a rather primitive form of timesheet tracking.
 An employee inserts their card and the system stamps it with the current time.
 This made sense early on, but there are many disadvantages to this system.

-- Lines — This system comes with long lines to clock in and out.
+- Lines: This system comes with long lines to clock in and out.
 Employees end up standing in line first thing in the morning instead of getting straight to work.
 The last employee in line is the last one to start their daily tasks, and this time starts to add up.

-- Human error — An employee may incorrectly insert their card and get the wrong time stamp.
+- Human error: An employee may incorrectly insert their card and get the wrong timestamp.
 But, it’s very hard to correct the error once the card is updated.
-Fixing the error is time consuming and costly.
+Fixing the error is time-consuming and costly.

 However, unlike time cards, your badge goes home with you.
 If an employee forgets their badge by accident, HR has to manually input information to keep things on track.

-Paper forms may seem like a good option to avoid long lines, but using paper has many issues that hold companies back.
-Employees fill out paper forms on their own time, but they’re complex, inefficient and hard to keep track of.
+Paper forms may seem like a good option to avoid long lines, but using paper has many issues that can hold companies back.
+Employees fill out paper forms on their own time, but they’re complex, inefficient, and hard to keep track of.

 - People misplace paper all the time.
 When they lose a timesheet, it takes a lot of time and effort to replace it.
 That’s 100% waste.

-- Printing, signing, scanning, emailing, etc. takes valuable time away from things that really matter.
+- Printing, signing, scanning, emailing, etc., takes valuable time away from things that really matter.

 - Gartner, Inc. estimates that companies waste as much as 3% of company revenue on paper processes.

 Reduce waste and increase efficiency by staying away from paper!